nameisvinod/line-replacer/README.md

 # LINE REPLACER

-To replace lines in a file(s) based on user prompt
+To replace lines in a file(s) based on user prompt.

 ## Usage